-Screenwriters in Hollywood are constantly pitching their movie ideas to studio executives.
+Screenwriters in Hollywood constantly pitch their movie ideas to studio executives.
 Each one has about five seconds to impress.
 The one sentence they use to describe their story decides whether the studio will read it or not.

 Same with you.
 You just need one good sentence to describe your music.
 It has only one goal: Make people curious.
 That’s it.